willkg/eliot/docs/dev.rst

 How to change settings in your local dev environment
 ----------------------------------------------------
 Edit the ``.env`` file and add/remove/change settings.
-These environment variables are used by make and automatically included by docker compose.
+These environment variables are automatically included by docker compose and just.

 If you are using a VS Code development container for other repositories such as `tecken <https://github.com/mozilla-services/tecken>`_ or